-13-17.
-In Deep Bay Southwest, service commercial uses that complement and enhance the aquaculture industry, aquaculture research, and marine tourism and business are supported, pursuant to Rural Policy 4 of this Planin Section 5.3 that supports rezoning for service commercial use.
+17. In Deep Bay Southwest, service commercial uses that complement and enhance the aquaculture industry, aquaculture research, and marine tourism and business are supported pursuant to Rural Policy 4 in Section 5.3 that supports rezoning for service commercial use.